bhauman/figwheel-main/docs/docs/testing.md

 > Only available in `figwheel.main` >= 0.1.9-SNAPSHOT

+> Also keep in mind that the testing process helpers below are only intended
+> to work with [`:optimizations` config option] set to its' default `:none`

 ## Testing ClojureScript

 If you haven't written tests in ClojureScript yet, see the [testing guide over at clojurescript.org][cljs-testing].

 ## Auto testing